nami/nyt_api_integration/README.md

 # NYT API Integration
-### This repo was built to understand how to use RESTful APIs for a coding bootcamp (CodingNomads)

 ## Description
 This project uses Spring Framework to make calls to the New York Times (NYT API) to take in data to populate an SQL table.